LIHPC-Computational-Geometry/spack_recipes/README.md

 Once the project is released, the workflow computes the project SHA and inserts it in the release documentation, for example in [release 6.2.2 of the preferences project](https://github.com/LIHPC-Computational-Geometry/preferences/releases/tag/6.2.2).
 Do not forget to copy the line and insert it in the Spack recipe of your project (the release documentation contains a link on it).

-Adding a new tag on the `spack_recipes_meshing` project:
+Adding a new tag on the `spack_recipes` project:
-- builds a new release with the list of [its products version](https://github.com/LIHPC-Computational-Geometry/spack_recipes_meshing/releases/tag/1.1.2),
+- builds a new release with the list of [its products version](https://github.com/LIHPC-Computational-Geometry/spack_recipes/releases/tag/1.1.2),
 - creates both Spack and Cmake docker images conforming to this list of products version.
 These images have the same version number than the project release.

-*Consequently, check that CI passes before taging `spack_recipes_meshing`: a release of this project is considered as a reference.*
+*Consequently, check that CI passes before taging `spack_recipes`: a release of this project is considered as a reference.*

 ## Docker images

-This repository contains docker images available in the [Packages section](https://github.com/orgs/LIHPC-Computational-Geometry/packages?repo_name=spack_recipes_meshing) on the right of the main page.
+This repository contains docker images available in the [Packages section](https://github.com/orgs/LIHPC-Computational-Geometry/packages?repo_name=spack_recipes) on the right of the main page.

 The dockerfiles used to create those images are available in the [dockerfiles](./dockerfiles) directory.
 The dockerfile in charge of creating a `xxx` image is named `Dockerfile.xxx`, for example `Dockerfile.cmake-cgcore` for `cmake-cgcore` image.
 The name of image is suffixed with the OS name if different from ubuntu, for example `spack-gmds-macos`.